Get us in your inbox

 Photograph: Airbnb

 This self-contained apartment sends you outside of Cambridge itself and into the village of Impington.
-If you’re only planning on spending time in town, that might be a little inconvenient.
-But if you’re also planning on exploring the wider Cambridgeshire countryside – and frankly, you should be – or, in particular, are planning to also visit Ely with its jaw-dropping cathedral (Pixie Lott recently married there) then this is ideal.
-A clean-lined, bachelor pad aesthetic dominates inside, while outside you’ll find as sweet a garden area as you even needed for late-evening drinks.
+If you’re only planning on spending time in town, that might be a little inconvenient, but if you’re also planning on exploring the wider Cambridgeshire countryside – and frankly, you should be – then this is ideal.
+Clean, neat, dark features dominate inside, while outside you’ll find a sweet garden area that's perfect for summer evening drinks.

 The College Experience